Validating pattern matches

 - The selected (highlighted) validation characters

-- The number of characters, including spaces, between the the validation selection and the start of the pattern match
+- The number of characters, including spaces, between the validation selection and the start of the pattern match

 - The pattern match itself